drgimenez/Strands/README.md

 * **scripts/deploy.js**
     Contains the script to deploy the contract to blockchain networks

+* **scripts/deployERC20.js**
+    Contains the script to deploy the ERC_token contract to blockchain networks

+* **scripts/transferTokenTransactions.js**
+    Contains the script to execute the token transfer using the requested transferToken method

+* **scripts/ethTransferTransactions.js**
+    Contains the script to execute the eth transfer using the requested transferETH method

 * **test/transferEth.test.js**
     Contains the tests on the requested functionality "transferEth".